nhxv/task-manager/README.md

 ## Task manager
-A full stack web application allowing leader to assign tasks to employees.
+A full stack web application allowing leader to assign tasks to their employees.

 Live demo: coming soon™

 ### Features
 Admin account can:
 - create, view, edit, delete, and assign task to employees
-- view and delete task archives
+- view, delete, and search for task archives
 - view and delete employees

 Employee account can:
 - accept and complete task
 - edit personal account information

-*Due to 1-1 relationship between employee and task, admin can only assign 1 task to each employee
+*Due to 1-1 relationship between employee and task, admin can only assign one task to each employee

 ### Built with
 HTML, CSS, SCSS, NgBootstrap, Typescript, Angular, Maven, Java, Spring Boot, Spring Security, Spring Data JPA, Hibernate Search, MySQL